agilexrobotics/bunker_ros/README.md

     $ sudo modprobe gs_usb
     ```

-* first time use hunter-ros package
+* first time use bunker-ros package
    ```
-   $ rosrun hunter_bringup setup_can2usb.bash
+   $ rosrun bunker_bringup setup_can2usb.bash
    ```

-* if not the first time use hunter-ros package(Run this command every time you turn off the power)
+* if not the first time use bunker-ros package(Run this command every time you turn off the power)
    ```
-   $ rosrun hunter_bringup bringup_can2usb.bash
+   $ rosrun bunker_bringup bringup_can2usb.bash
    ```

 * Testing command